JJThomsonJZ/BCOG200-Project-Joshua-Z/README.md

 ## Sample Use Case

-A cognitive science student interested in attentional mechanisms can run this experiment with classmates.
-Each participant enters an ID, completes visual search trials, and receives immediate feedback via graphs.
-Their results can then be compared and interpreted to understand visual processing dynamics.
+A cognitive science major who has an interest in attention processes can conduct this experiment with other classmates.
+Participants input an ID, do visual search trials, and get instant feedback in the form of graphs.
+One can then compare and analyze their respective outcomes to learn about visual processing dynamics.

-## Data Storage (Optional)
+## Data Storage

-If using a database to store results, the table `attention_results` may include:
+to store results, the table `attention_results` include:

 | Column Name       | Type      | Description                                    |
 | ----------------- | --------- | ---------------------------------------------- |